ahuacate/nas-hardmetal/README.md

-<h2> OEM NAS + Linux Filer Server Setup</h2>
+<h2> OEM NAS Brands - Linux based NAS Servers</h2>

-This guide is for setting up a OEM NAS or a Linux based File Server as network storage (NAS) for our PVE hosts and PVE CT applications.
-If you are using our PVE NAS solution, where storage is on a PVE host machine, then this guide is not relevant to you.
+This guide is for setting up any OEM Linux based NAS ( Synology, Qnap or whatever Linux flavour etc ) to support our PVE host nodes, PVE CT/VM applications and all our installation Easy Scripts.

-If you require a NAS solution try our [PVE NAS](https://github.com/ahuacate/pve-zfs-nas) which has a Easy Script for building a fully functional and pre-configured NAS hosted by Proxmox.
+This is not for Users who have installed our PVE based NAS solution.
+Or if you require a NAS server try our [PVE NAS](https://github.com/ahuacate/pve-nas) which is fully turnkey and operational ready.

-A OEM NAS is a manufactured NAS appliance by Synology, QNap, FreeNAS, OMV or whatever flavour of NAS you have.
-Many are Linux based.
-Our guides include Linux commands to assist you.

-> It's important you follow this guide because all our PVE CT applications, whether it be Sonarr or Home Assistant applications, require NAS storage based on UIDs and GUIDs and Linux file permissions including ACLs.
+> For owners of third party NAS servers its important you strictly follow this guide.
+Our PVE CT and VMs all have specific UIDs and GUIDs, Linux file permissions including ACLs and NAS needs.

 A section of this guide is dedicated to Synology DiskStations.
-With the Synology DiskStation OS you CANNOT assign UIDs and GUIDs using the WebGui.
-I have written a guide how to use CLI to modify and set the UIDs and GUIDs.
-If you use a Synology DiskStation NAS with our PVE hosts builds then your MUST follow our guide.
+This is because Synology DiskStation web management interface is restricted and does not permit assignment of UIDs and GUIDs.
+So I have written a section about how to modify and set Synology DiskStations UIDs and GUIDs ( must be done ), ACLs using SSH CLI.

 Network Prerequisites are:
 - [x] Layer 2/3 Network Switches